On $\tau$-tilting finiteness of symmetric algebras of polynomial growth: Preliminaries

-We denote by $\mathsf{s}\tau\text{-}\mathsf{tilt}\,A$ the set of basic support $\tau$-tilting modules over $A$.
-It admits a poset structure; see \cite[Subsection 2.4]{AIR} for the details.
-We recall that an algebra $A$ is called \emph{$\tau$-tilting finite} if $\mathsf{s}\tau\text{-}\mathsf{tilt}\,A$ is a finite set, and otherwise, $A$ is said to be \emph{$\tau$-tilting infinite}.
-According to \cite{DIJ}, the following statements are equivalent: \begin{enumerate}[(a)] \item $A$ is $\tau$-tilting finite. \item $A$ has only finitely many isomorphism classes of $\tau$-rigid modules. \item $A$ has only finitely many isomorphism classes of $\tau$-tilting modules. \item $A$ has only finitely many isomorphism classes of bricks.
-Here, an $A$-module $M$ is a \emph{brick} if its endomorphism algebra $\mathsf{End}_A(M)$ is a division $\mathsf{k}$-algebra. \end{enumerate}
+We denote by $\stautilt A$ the set of isomorphism classes of basic support $\tau$-tilting $A$-modules; it admits a poset structure, see \cite[Subsection 2.4]{AIR} for details.
+We recall that $A$ is called \emph{$\tau$-tilting finite} if $\stautilt A$ is a finite set, and otherwise, $A$ is said to be \emph{$\tau$-tilting infinite}.
+According to \cite{DIJ}, an algebra $A$ is $\tau$-tilting finite if and only if $A$ has only finitely many isomorphism classes of bricks.

+\begin{example} We give some examples of $\tau$-tilting finite/infinite algebras. \begin{enumerate} \item[\rm(1)] A local algebra $A$ has exactly two basic support $\tau$-tilting modules $A$ and $0$.
+Thus, any local algebra is $\tau$-tilting finite.